postgres-ai/docs/docs/guides/administration/logical-full-refresh.md

 sudo docker logs dblab_server -f
 ```

-And check the instance status using client CLI:
+And check the instance status using the client CLI:
 ```bash
 dblab instance status
 ```